GianlucaLM-1/GianlucaLM-1/README.md

  📗 &nbsp; Machine Learning for IoT.<a href="https://github.com/GianlucaLM-1/ML-for-IoT-works"> Link </a>
  <br>
  📙 &nbsp; Deep Natural Language Processing.
 You can find it at: <a href="https://github.com/GianlucaLM-1/NLP-Works"> Link </a>
+ 📘 &nbsp; Model based software design.
+You can find it at: <a href=" https://github.com/GianlucaLM-1/Model-based-software-design-"> Link </a>